Article 4 Directions & Regulation 7 Directions

 Lancaster City Council has received approval from the Secretary of State to introduce a Regulation 7 Direction to control the display of ‘To Let’ signs on residential properties in Lancaster.
 These controls are in response to growing numbers and concentrations of ‘To Let’ signs in parts of the city.
 The proliferation of these signs creates clutter in the street and they have a harmful impact on the visual quality and character of the local area, particularly in the terraced and historic streets of Lancaster.
-The aim is to remove these signs and enhance the visual quality of these streets.
+The aim is to remove these signs and enhance the visual quality of these streets

-When Will the Controls Come Into Force?
+When Did the Controls Come Into Force?

-What Will The Controls Mean?
+What Do The Controls Mean?

 ‘To Let’ signs for commercial property (this does not include properties in residential use) and ‘For Sale’ signs will still benefit from deemed consent and can be displayed in most cases.

-Where Will The Controls Cover?
+Where Do The Controls Cover?

-The controls will cover the following wards in Lancaster: Bulk, Castle, John O’Gaunt, Marsh and Scotforth East and Scotforth West.
+The controls cover the following wards in Lancaster: Bulk, Castle, John O’Gaunt, Marsh and Scotforth East and Scotforth West.
 The areas covered by the controls can be viewed on the map below and on the interactive map here.